Below are the curriculum and graduation requirements for the M.S.A. program.

 Contact an advisor if you have questions or need more information.

-MSA students should possess a solid foundation in financial accounting.
+M.S.A students should possess an undergraduate degree in business or accounting, with a solid foundation in financial accounting.

 Students who don't satisfy the foundation requirements must take the following foundation courses (three credits each) before beginning core course work.
 Click on a course name for its description.

-These six courses (three credits each) provide coverage of the body of knowledge associated with major studies in accounting.
+These seven courses (three credits each) provide coverage of the body of knowledge associated with major studies in accounting.

 An advanced accounting course must be taken in place of a core course if a student has completed an equivalent course in the past three years with a GPA of 3.0 or above.
 Click on a course name for its description.